 The American Society of Training and Development (ASTD) did a study on accountability and found that people were 65% more likely to achieve their goals if they committed to someone that they would do it.
 We regularly see SIBO patients achieving their goals after committing to them with a fellow member of the SIBO Coaching Program.
-Find an accountability buddy and let them know what you want to achieve in 2019.
+Find an accountability buddy and let them know what you want to achieve next year.
 Need help finding one?
-The SIBO Coaching Program launches later this month and could provide the extra support you need.
+The SIBO Coaching Program could provide the extra support you need.

 5. Remember Your WHY